-As there are limited drug treatments for people with personality disorder, treatment protocol involves consistent care management plan for all professionals (including A&E) and family, with no deviation (so as to avoid use of manipulation by the person).
-Such protocols are very staff intensive and require highly effective and timely information sharing, and our experience is that they can break down readily due to lack of resourcing.
+As there are limited drug treatments for people with personality disorders, treatment protocol involves a consistent care management plan for all professionals (including A&E) and family, with no deviation (so as to avoid the use of manipulation by the person).
+Such protocols are very staff intensive and require highly effective and timely information sharing, and our experience is that they can break down readily due to a lack of resourcing.

-Some of regulation around specified persons has not kept pace of rapid expansion of digital platforms and social media.
+Some of the regulation around specified persons has not kept pace with the rapid expansion of digital platforms and social media.
 The legislation as it stands does not give the legal protection that should be afforded to restricting access to digital technologies.

 - Do you think this requirement is currently met?
-Does more need to be done to help people recover from mental disorder?
+Does more need to be done to help people recover from mental disorders?
 You may wish to provide an example or examples.

 We do not consider that this requirement is met, and would argue for a greater focus on recovery.
-Medical provision in communities is overstretched and there are not enough students entering medical training.
+A medical provision in communities is overstretched and there are not enough students entering medical training.

 We agree that the law could and should support the rights and dignity of people with mental health needs.
 There has been a lack of progress in implementing short term fixes to Adults With Incapacity legislation, which we find disrespect of people’s rights.

 Social Work Scotland supports the use of a short-term placement order, allowing the person to be removed to a place of safety until an urgent guardianship application could be progressed.